fractal-bootcamp/precourse-materials/computer-science/basics/answers/ethan.md

     interprets & processes it.
 * What is a data structure?
 What are some examples?
-  * An organizational method for storing and arranging data in a computer's memory, like an array, list, dictionary (a key/value pair), stack, que, or tree.
+  * An organizational method for storing and arranging data in a computer's memory, like an array, list, dictionary (a key/value pair), stack, queue, or tree.
 * What is a web server?
   * A computer that stores websites' files and delivers content to users' browsers over the internet.